-MIRA offers internships to dependable undergraduate or graduate students who are willing to dedicate regular hours over a long period of time.
-Preference will be given to candidates strong research and writing skills.
-Interns are not required to have experience; however, interns must have an interest in immigrant and refugee rights and a desire to learn new skills on-the-job.
+MIRA offers internships to dependable undergraduate or graduate students who are willing to dedicate regular hours over the spring semester of 2020.
+Preference will be given to candidates with strong research and writing skills.
+Interns must have an interest in immigrant and refugee rights and a desire to learn new skills on-the-job.
 Individuals of color and/or from directly-impacted immigrant communities are encouraged to apply.

 Internships are unpaid, although applicants are encouraged to apply for outside funding through grants and fellowships.